AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-model.md

 ## Next steps {#next-steps}

-By completing this tutorial, you have learned how to create a machine learning model in the Recipe Builder notebook.
+By completing this tutorial, you have learned how to create a machine learning model in the [!UICONTROL Recipe Builder] notebook.
 You have also learned how to exercise the notebook to recipe workflow.

 To continue learning how to work with resources within [!DNL Data Science Workspace], please visit the [!DNL Data Science Workspace] recipes and models dropdown.